tuewashere/3dMD_research_scripts/README.md

 **upload_ht_data.py** is an example of how the session yaml file can be used.
 Once the session yaml file is edited, this script is able to upload the data to a GCP database with the proper gesture tags (refer to example_with_gestures.yaml).
 This script uses Datalab CLI which was scheduled to be deprecated on August 11, 2022.

 **frame_metrics.py** is another example of how the session yaml file can be used.
 It is important to keep track of frame counts for 3dMD data because exporting/processing is resource heavy.
 By tracking which gestures have higher frame counts, adjustments to the collection protocol can be made.
+This script generates a txt file with the total amount of frames collected for a session and how many frames were collected per gesture group.